abhishekmohank/Datar-Gionis-Indyk-Motwani-DGIM-Algorithm/README.md

 4. Counting 1s

-The estimated count sums the sizes of all buckets, adjusting for partial
+The estimated count sums the sizes of all buckets, adjusting for partial overage of the oldest bucket.

+##Advantages of DGIM
+Memory Efficient: Uses O(log N) space.

+Fast Updates: Each new bit is processed in O(log N) time.

+Bounded Error: The estimated count is at least true count - 50%.

+This implementation is useful for real-time stream processing where exact counting is impractical.
+Adjust window_size based on your application's needs.